-An internship is defined as an unpaid, closely monitored, highly structured, strategic, well defined project related program that provides professional work experience outside of the classroom environment.
+An internship is defined as a closely monitored, highly structured, strategic, well defined project related program that provides professional work experience outside of the classroom environment.
 An internship merges academic, personal development, and career exploration in one.
 Internships are typically part-time and last three to six months but can also last for several years.
-Although interns are typically learners/trainees, an internship will provide a balanced objective in which the court will have highly capable assistance for project related assignments while at the same time providing meaningful, professional work experiences to meet the interns learning goals and objectives.
+Although interns are typically learners/trainees, an internship will provide a balanced objective in which the court will have highly capable assistance for project related assignments.
+At the same time, an internship provides meaningful, professional work experiences to meet the interns learning goals and objectives.

-To apply, visit the Employment Center at www.riverside.courts.ca.gov An application does not guarantee placement.
+To apply, visit the Employment Center at www.riverside.courts.ca.gov to view current openings.
+An application does not guarantee placement into an internship.

 - Intern must pass the fingerprinting process (Live Scan).